piyushkhillar/c-project/README.md

 Total amount to be paid

-📌 How Interest Rate is Decided
+#How Interest Rate is Decided
 Based on CIBIL Score

 650–699 → +2% extra interest